Create SEO-friendly URLs

 - Click Save changes.

-The URL slug's length is limited only by the maximum length of the dependent text element.
+The URL slug's length is limited only by the maximum length of the controlling text element.
 Keep in mind that the limitation for the URL in web browsers is usually around 2,000 characters.

 URL slug in content items